-They all had their own theme, like the touristic highlights, history or the Jewish quarter.
+They all had their own theme, like the tourist highlights, history, or the Jewish quarter.
 I joined all of them and loved to hear from locals about their home city.
 I did the same in Warsaw and joined two free tours.

 A free walking tour is a tour around a specific destination by a local guide.
 You don’t have to pay the guide, though sometimes you have to sign up in advance online.